TimBurg/MA_thesis_markdown/source/07_theory.md

 $$(-1)^l g^l(t) \ge 0 \quad \forall l \in \mathbb{N} \quad \forall t>0$$
 Then it can be shown that the interpolation matrix is always positive definite.
 The proof relies on the Bernstein representation theorem for monotone functions. [see @buhmann_radial_nodate pp. 11-14 for the case of multiquadratics ]
-A weaker reeqirement is that only one of the derivatives must be completely monotone.
+A weaker requirement is that only one of the derivatives must be completely monotone.
-This then leads to the concept of conditonally positive definiteness of a function in which polynomial is added to the interpolant.
+This then leads to the concept of conditonally positive definiteness of a function in which a polynomial is added to the interpolant.

 - complete monotonicity yields a positive definite A (result due to Michelli 1986)
 - weaker concept: complete monotonicity of some derivative: $(-1)^k \frac{d^k}{dt^k} \varphi(\sqrt{t})$